 Smartmatic Launches VVSG 2.0-Compliant Line for US Market

-Boca Raton, Florida – February 15, 2023 – With the new Voluntary Voting System Guidelines (VVSG 2.0) recently approved by the Election Assistance Commission (EAC) opening a pathway for election system innovation, Smartmatic today introduced its new line of election technology.
+United States, Boca Raton – February 15, 2023 – With the new Voluntary Voting System Guidelines (VVSG 2.0) recently approved by the Election Assistance Commission (EAC) opening a pathway for election system innovation, Smartmatic today introduced its new line of election technology.
 The system is designed from the ground up to be compliant with the new Guidelines.
 The product line is available for election jurisdictions to begin previewing immediately.

 Highlighting Smartmatic’s role as the world leader in cybersecurity for elections, Smartmatic’s CEO Antonio Mugica emphasized, “the system meets the highest security standards and helps achieve top-notch levels of accuracy and efficiency in administering elections.”
 He noted, “the technology is scalable to meet the needs of every jurisdiction, and will satisfy election officials with intuitive, uncomplicated operation while delivering a pleasing experience to voters.”